benwbarnes/ACRA-2014/README.md

 # Quadcopter Linux Development

 This software provides functionality relating to optical flow on an ODROID platform.
-This includes:
+This includes\:
  * Point Grey Firefly camera interface code
  	* Includes conversion of images to OpenCV datatypes
  * Display code to visualise points